marekhudyma/marekhudyma.github.io/_posts/2018-12-01-integration-tests-with-testcontainers.md

 There is a [ryuk docker image](https://quay.io/repository/testcontainers/ryuk?tag=latest&tab=tags) that does it.

 # Eureka
 For service discovery I am using Eureka.
-At the beginning I was running Eureka as docker image in my integration tests.
+At the beginning I was running Eureka as a docker image in my integration tests.
-To save resources on CI I decided to switched it off:
+To save resources on CI I decided to switch it off:
 ```
 eureka:
   client:
     enabled: false
 ```
-Than I mocked the addresses of external services, by setting system properties:
+Then I mocked the addresses of external services, by setting system properties:
 ```
 new ImmutableMap.Builder<String, String>()
    .put("commonsscriptsync.ribbon.listOfServers", format("localhost:%d", mockserverPort))